top of page

 These unique, relaxed birding and beer-ing adventures that you have come to love combine great local birding at seasonal hotspots with visits to sample the delicious creations of some of our favorite local breweries.
 These tours are a perfect introduction to birding and/or craft beer, and a great opportunity to travel with significant others, friends, and family that have interest in one topic, while your interest is primarily in the other (for now!).

-But this time we’re leaving the bus in the garage, and for the first time ever, Birds on Tap! is hitting the water!
-That’s right, we’re taking a cruise.
-And our goal is to find a rare bird or two.
+But this time we’re leaving the van in the garage, and hitting the water!
+That’s right, we’re taking a cruise, and we’re returning to the private House Island in Porland Harbor twice in 2025.

-The beverages in the sampling are included in the tour price, and Maine Brews Cruise will supply a light snack and water.
+The beverages are included in the tour price, and Maine Brews Cruise will supply a light snack and water.
 Bring binoculars.
 We also recommend bringing a lunch or additional snack if you so desire.
 Sturdy comfortable walking shoes are also recommended, as are a variety of layers as it can be quite chilly on the water by the end of October.

 Meeting Location